 Class sessions will involve lecture, plenary discussions and small group exercises.
 Students are expected to complete assigned readings and submit written assignments by the deadlines and to make informed contributions to discussion.

-Readings will be drawn from scholarly books and journal articles, most of which are available via the university library or the internet.
+Readings will be drawn from scholarly books and journal articles available via the university library or the internet.